CWolfe1320/PomodoroBuddy-Source-Code/README.md

 You may find the release build of PomodoroBuddy in this repository: https://github.com/CWolfe1320/PomodoroBuddy

-The same lisence applies to both repositories.
+The same license applies to both repositories.